-How a Birth Injury Attorney Helps You
+- How a Charleston Birth Injury Attorney Can Help You

-When you are claiming that a medical professional made a mistake and it resulted in a birth injury, you are up against a profession that is revered for its specialized knowledge and skill.
+When you are claiming that a medical professional made a mistake and it resulted in a serious injury, you are up against a profession that is revered for its specialized knowledge and skill.
 It requires the expertise of others in the medical profession to establish what should have been done and where mistakes were made.
 A birth injury lawyer will be familiar with accepted medical practices and able to identify the circumstances that resulted in the birth injury.
 Our accident attorneys in Charleston will also have knowledge of and access to the experts you will need to establish the evidence to prove your claim.

 Common Types of Preventable Birth Injuries

 Preventable birth injuries typically occur when a birth is unusually difficult or there are complications that require increased care and attention.
 A baby’s size or positioning and the difficulty of bringing the baby out of its mother can result in circumstances where injury occurs.

 Head Trauma – A baby’s head can be injured from being pushed against the mother’s pelvis or if an instrument that pulls on a baby’s head – such as forceps – is used to assist with the birth.